 When the dendrite of one neuron is able to transmit a message to the axon terminal of another neuron, their point of communication is known as a synapse.
 These synapses allow for the formation of over 700 trillion neural connections within our brain !!

 The neural connections in our brains form extensive interconnected networks.
-Synaptic connections can also strengthen, weaken or be eliminated altogether in a phenomena known as neural plasticity, which allows for the organization of these connections to be rewired.
+Synaptic connections can also strengthen, weaken, or be eliminated altogether in a phenomenon known as neural plasticity, which allows for the organization of these connections to be rewired.

 Just like how your genome is the complete sequence of your genetic information, your connectome is the complete diagram of the connections between the neurons in your brain.
 Connectomics is the study of these connectomes and encompasses the most effective ways to map your brain.
 The name of this field emphasizes how at the core, the most important aspect of our brains are the connections found within them.

-Like mentioned before, the insane complexity of our brains has made being able to deepen our understanding of neuroscience incredibly challenging, and brain imaging techniques used today don’t allow for a micro scale view of individual neurons or neural wirings.
-This means that the current brain imaging methods provide us virtually zero physical indicators for many diseases and they just don’t give us enough information on the brain in order to effectively diagnose conditions such as Alzheimer’s.
+As mentioned before, the insane complexity of our brains has made being able to deepen our understanding of neuroscience incredibly challenging, and brain imaging techniques used today don’t allow for a micro-scale view of individual neurons or neural wirings.
+This means that the current brain imaging methods provide us with virtually zero physical indicators for many diseases and they just don’t give us enough information on the brain in order to effectively diagnose conditions such as Alzheimer’s.

 The good news is that new methods in brain imaging are advancing the field of connectomics.
 Initiatives that aim to build a complete human connectome such as the Human Connectome Project (HCP) have allowed for the emergence of more advanced imaging methods for both functional and structural connectivity.

 What is the Difference Between Structural and Functional Connectivity?

 Structural connectivity focuses on the large-scale wiring of the brain and on neural pathways that have been established over longer periods of time.